BuRhAn5352/BuRhAn5352/README.md

 ## who am i

-CS final year.
-I build ML systems, ship LLM-powered products, and co-founded an AI agency called **Voyaige** — where I own everything AI and backend.
+I build AI/ML systems, ship LLM-powered products, and co-founded an AI agency called **Voyaige** — where I own everything AI and backend.

 Not just notebooks.
 Things that actually run in production.